mbahdi/react-exchange-currency/README.md

 ```
 docker-compose up --build
 ```
 Docker will going to fetch the necessary assets to build our virtual container and then compile them.
 Once finished, we can start the container with:

 ```
 docker-compose up web
 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Learn More

-You can learn more react concept in the [Main Concepts](https://reactjs.org/docs/hello-world.html).
+You can learn more about react concept in the [React Main Concepts](https://reactjs.org/docs/hello-world.html).

 ## Exchange Api

 You can explore more about exchange api in the [Foreign exchange rates API](https://exchangeratesapi.io/)